-These cases traditionally involve injuries which can be seen as life-changing, for example, traumatic brain injury, spinal cord injury, or a loss of limbs, resulting in virtually no chance of returning to work.
+These cases traditionally involve injuries which can be seen as life-changing, for example, traumatic brain injury, spinal cord injury, or a loss of limbs.
 It is essential that a full needs analysis is conducted for catastrophic injuries as there will often be a need to adapt the person's accommodation, as well as provide long term medical assistance.
+In many cases, employment should be seen as a key outcome of successful rehabilitation.
 These claims will almost always need a case manager - see above.